 International student orientation

-We run seminars on all four Victorian campuses and at off-campus locations – you are welcome to attend any seminar on any campus.
+The MGA runs seminars on all four Victorian campuses and at off-campus locations and online – you are welcome to attend any of those within your reach!

-After all that intellectual stimulation you can debrief and share experiences with other graduates students at the MGA social events, such as free lunches and monthly social nights.
-You can also connect with fellow graduate students through our Facebook page and group to see what the MGA is up to.
+After all that intellectual stimulation you can debrief and share experiences with other graduates students at the MGA social events, such as free lunches, coffee catch-ups and monthly socials.
+We also run bigger events, like an annual HDR Trivia Night, a Graduate Student Ball and a Thesis Bootcamp.